 The more we feed, the more our bodies think we need.

-During cluster feeds, where your baby is heading to the boob buffet very frequently with little break in between, your body tends to kick into gear by producing enough milk to meet the growing demand.
+During cluster feeds, where your baby is heading to the boob buffet very frequently with little breaks in between, your body tends to kick into gear by producing enough milk to meet the growing demand.

 Power pumping works similarly ‒ except this time, with a breast pump in hand.

-Does power pumping really work?
+Does power pumping actually work?